Faculty Publication Support

 - Open Educational Resources (OER): The Libraries offer grants, expertise and guidance at every stage of OER production, from application, to project design, through long-term preservation, and most everything in between.

 - Open Access (OA): Numerous Open Access publication opportunities are available for books and journal articles, but navigating the options can be challenging.
 The Libraries can provide assistance in directing to and interpreting the differing types of OA models offered by both commercial and non-profit publishers.

 - Article Processing Charges (APC)

-- The Libraries maintain agreements with Cambridge University Press, the Company of Biologists, and the Institute of Physics (beginning in January 2023) that permit Haverford faculty to publish their journal articles as Open Access without incurring an APC.
+- The Libraries maintain agreements with Cambridge University Press, the Company of Biologists, the Institute of Physics, the American Chemical Society that permit Haverford faculty to publish their journal articles as Open Access without incurring an APC.

 - Creative Commons (CC) licenses are a useful and increasingly common tool for authors to make explicit permitted uses of one’s intellectual property.
 CC licenses are generally more permissive than uses granted under U.S. copyright law, and are often used to license freely-available (e.g., OA, OER) publications.
 The Libraries can help you interpret the various license options to find the best match for your scholarship.

 - Researchers writing in Nature defined the problem as "Predatory journals and publishers are entities that prioritize self-interest at the expense of scholarship and are characterized by false or misleading information, deviation from best editorial and publication practices, a lack of transparency, and/or the use of aggressive and indiscriminate solicitation practices."
 (11 Dec.
 2019)

 - Verifying the ethics of a journal or publisher through documentation about their editorial board and review process is a way to avoid problems.
 The Directory of Open Access Journals reviews and lists open access titles which adhere to best practices.
 They also maintain a list of journals that have been removed from the Directory and the reasons for that action.